-7. Aquatic habitat in the Cache River has been degraded by multiple causes.
+7. Degradation of aquatic habitat in the Cache River.
 (Heitmeyer, 2010)

 From the area near Highway 18 in Grubbs downstream to the mouth, excess sediment deposition has degraded aquatic habitat.
 Sessile organisms have been buried under sediment from the upper portion of the basin.
 Sediment reduces spawning and rearing habitat for fish.
-Channelization north of this Highway 18 area has degraded aquatic habitat, reduced substrate heterogeneity, limited riparian shade, and degraded thermal and chemical water quality.
+Channelization north of this Highway 18 area has degraded aquatic habitat, reduced substrate heterogeneity, limited riparian shade, and degraded thermal